buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_EnvironmentalCondition.md

 # Pset_EnvironmentalCondition

-Properties defining environment conditions required by the element.
+Properties defining environment conditions required by the element.<!-- end of definition -->

 ## Comments